• Reading

 Simple Flower Bouquet in a Water Bottle Vase

 Pick or let the kids pick 5-10 stems of flowers.
-Have them arrange the flowers in an empty water bottle with the top 3rd cut off.
-Fill with water and set in the middle of the dinner table.
-During the growing season, this is one of my children’s before dinner chores.
-The sight of fresh flowers on a dinner table warms my heart.
-A kid-made bouquet also makes a great gift for a neighbor or teacher.
+Have them arrange the flowers in an empty water bottle with the top 3rd cut-off.
+Fill it with water and set it in the middle of the dinner table.
+During the growing season, this is one of my children’s before-dinner chores.

 Flower observation and data recording.